GoronwyPrice/CodeClubScratchModuleA/README.md

 Click on the green flag to start the Scratch project and click the red hex button to stop the Scratch project.

 ## qed5Level1CarTrack.sb3
-The green flag start this Scratch project and the red button of the key s stops it
+The green flag start this Scratch project and the red button of the key s stops it.

+##6 qed6Level1TunnelOfGold.sb3

+The keyboard key controls are:

+1. left arrow moves cat left
+2. right arrow moves cat right
+3. down arrow moves cat down
+4. up arrow moves cat up
+5. The key 1 makes the stepsize to move 1 step for any of the above key operations
+6. The key 9 makes the stepsize to move 9 step for any of the above key operations
+7. s squeezes the cat (i.e. reduce its size)
+7. e extends the cat (i.e. increases its size)

+Green flag starts the scratch project abd red hex stops it

 ## qed7Level1CrossTheRoad.sb3
 1. up arrow moves the cat up by 1 step